Electrobaryonic axion: hair of neutron stars: Introduction

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:anomalyAXION}, we provide a brief review of the anomalous interaction of general theories with axion-like particles.
+In Section~\ref{sec:anomalyAXION}, we briefly review the anomalous interaction of general theories with axion-like particles.
 Section~\ref{sec:oneD} explores the one-dimensional toy model, including time-dependent sources.
 Section~\ref{sec:NS} applies the anomalous interaction to neutron stars, demonstrating the sourcing of axion-like particles at the boundary of these stars.
 We also consider gravitational effects, discussing the potential trapping of axions produced by this mechanism.
 In Section~\ref{sec:pheno}, we delve into the experimental signals generated by this solution.
-Section~\ref{sec:disc} is dedicated to discussing promising directions in which this interaction can be employed to probe axion-like particles.
+Section~\ref{sec:disc} discusses promising directions in which this interaction can be employed to probe axion-like particles.
 Appendix~\ref{app:infinite} contains the time-dependent solution for the one-dimensional infinite square well, demonstrating the absence of arbitrary growth in axion fields.
 Appendix~\ref{app:GR} provides formulas for general relativity effects, treating the neutron star with a constant energy density.